 Ryan grew up in Bow, NH where he anchored the Falcons racing team both his junior and senior year.
 His coaching career took off where his USSA experience ended; at the local ski hill, Pat’s Peak, coaching JV’s for three seasons.
 After entering the elementary education program and also pursuing a degree in economics at Keene State College, Ryan then resumed coaching JV’s, this time at Mount Sunapee for three seasons before graduating from KSC summa cum laude.
 After graduation Ryan hiked the Pacific Crest Trail and then began working for Sport Thoma as a sales rep and ski technician.
 He lives in Lincoln in the winter and works on Lake Winnipesaukee in the summer.

-Coach "Pez" is back for another season with LRT.
+Coach "Pez" grew up skiing at Loon and can remember the days when the Seven Brothers and East Basin Chairs were the only options when the gondola line was long.
+Pez has been with LRT for eight years; three years has Head U16 Coach.
 Previously he was Head Coach of the Nashoba Valley Rovers USSA Race Team.
-He has been coaching ski racing since 1999.
+Pez has been coaching ski racing since 1999.
 He served as the Children’s Race Committee Chair of the Tri-State Ski Racing Association from 2012-2014.
 He is USSA Level 200 certified coach and a Certified Race Referee and Alpine Official.
-Coach Pez raced for the University of Lowell back in the 80s.
-He grew up skiing at Loon and can remember the days when the Seven Brothers and East Basin Chairs were the only option when the gondola line was long.
-He and wife Deb just bought a home in Thornton with plenty of space for dry-land fitness madness.
+He coaches with U.S. Elite Camps at Copper Colorado and Mount Hood Oregon.
+Coach Pez raced and coached for the University of Lowell back in the 1980s.
+He and wife Deb live in Thornton NH.

 Harry has a long history in ski racing in New Hampshire.
 Most recently he has was Head Coach and Program Director for the Bretton Woods Ski Team, where he worked for a decade.
 Prior to his tenure at Bretton Woods Harry was the Program Director for the Sunlight Ski Team Educational Foundation in Glenwood Springs, Colorado and the Director of Racing at the Colorado Rocky Mountain School.
 Harry was also the Program Director of the Franconia Ski Club in the 1980’s.
 He also has coaching experience as Head Coach of Ski Valley Christmas Camp, Crotched Mountain Ski Club, Greek Peak Christmas Camp and the WVA Summer Race Camp in Hintertux, Austria.
 During his college career, Harry was a four-year member of the University of New Hampshire at Plymouth Ski Team where he was inducted into their Ski Hall of Fame.
 He was also a member of the NEISC All Conference Team.
 Harry was a member of the NCSA National Champions Team, a top finisher in the Masters National Challenge and spent 2 years on the New England Pro Tour.
 He is also an accomplished tennis player and cyclist.